 These treatments can help heal the ligaments but unfortunately, chronic pain is likely to develop in many cases, at which point victims may choose to take prescription pain medicines or explore holistic options like acupuncture.

-Contact our Illinois & Missouri Whiplash Injury Attorney Today
+Contact our Illinois & Missouri Whiplash Injury Attorneys Today

 If you are involved in a collision, seeking medical attention can not only assist you in recovering from your injuries, but it can also help to document your injuries if you intend to file a claim against the negligent party that caused your accident.